East Kalimantan Tour & Information Guide

 The nearby Black River as the mangrove dark water peatland forest river system of the Balikpapan bay, where you can spot proboscis monkeys and various birds with a canoe sail journey through the mangrove forest

 Berau, as the entry point for a tropical leisure escape of Borneo ‘s bounty islands Derawan Archipelago.
-The Derawan island with the nomadic Bajau tribe sea stilt sea houses, Kakaban Island with its fringe yelly fish lake, Sangalaki Island know of its turtle beach and huge manta ray, and Maratua island with its tropical white palm beaches and crystal clear blue lagoon sea scenery.
+The Derawan island with the nomadic Bajau tribe sea stilt sea houses, Kakaban Island with its fringe jelly fish lake, Sangalaki Island know of its turtle beach and huge manta ray, and Maratua island with its tropical white palm beaches and crystal clear blue lagoon sea scenery.
 Berau main land region has wide rain forest blocks with diverse flora and fauna as the largest wild orangutan population, and along the rivers many different Dayak tribal settlements can be found.

 Join Us For a Once-In-A-Life-Time Tour East Kalimantan Borneo Adventure Trip !

-contact us today for a free offer
+contact us for a East Kalimantan tour price offer